Nithish-Kanagaraj/Pharmacy-Sales-Analysis/README.md

 # Pharmacy-Sales-Analysis
+#### It is a BI-tool that is billing intelligence rather than business intelligence.
 # Introduction:

 The pharmaceutical industry relies heavily on accurate forecasting of drug consumption to optimize production and distribution.
 Accurate predictions enable efficient resource allocation and inventory management.
 In this context, data-driven approaches, specifically machine learning models, have proven effective in forecasting drug consumption based on historical data.In addition to leveraging machine learning techniques for drug consumption prediction, this project also incorporates the development of a Billing software feature for the pharmaceutical sector.
 This **Billing software** aims to streamline the financial aspects of the industry by automating the billing process and providing accurate and efficient invoicing for pharmaceutical products.The Billing software feature will be seamlessly integrated into the overall system, allowing pharmaceutical companies to generate invoices and manage financial transactions with ease.The addition of report analysis prediction to the project allows for the **prediction of sales analysis**.
 With this feature, the Billing software can generate comprehensive reports that provide insights into sales patterns and trends.

 # oneAPI